-The first few weeks of polar bear season in Churchill are characterized by brilliant fall colors on the tundra and the arrival of bears from the entire western Hudson Bay ecosystem.
+The first few weeks of polar bear season in Churchill are characterized by fall colors on the tundra and the arrival of bears from the entire western Hudson Bay ecosystem.
 The bears tend to be curious about our presence.
-Weather is generally a little warmer than later in the season, allowing visitors to explore the historic town of Churchill in comfort.
-Though we may see fewer bears than at the end of the season, it is the quality of these experiences that has left our past visitors with amazing memories.
+Weather is generally a little warmer than later in the season, allowing visitors to explore the historic town of Churchill in relative comfort.
+Though we may see fewer bears than at the end of the season, it is the quality of these experiences that has left past travelers with indelible memories.
 In addition, this time of the year provides excellent opportunities to spot other wildlife.
-Without the cover of snow, animals such as arctic fox, arctic hare, snowy owl, willow ptarmigan, gyrfalcon and other birds stand out against the vibrant colors of the subarctic landscape.
-There is also a better chance to spot caribou during the earlier, warmer weeks.
-Milder weather conditions are also conducive to a more comfortable experience for guests who choose our Ultimate Churchill trips or the optional helicopter excursion.
+Without the cover of snow, animals such as Arctic fox, Arctic hare, snowy owl, willow ptarmigan, gyrfalcon and other birds stand out against the vibrant autumnal colors of the open subarctic landscape.
+We also have a better chance to spot caribou during the earlier weeks when it's warmer.
+Milder weather is also conducive to a more comfortable experience on the helicopter portion of our Ultimate Churchill trip or on our optional helicopter excursion.

-As we approach the fifth and sixth weeks of our season, the edges of the bay usually begin to freeze and the bears start to become more active in anticipation of access to their winter home—the Hudson Bay pack ice.
-We can state confidently, based on previous seasons’ observation, that the highest bear concentrations generally occur during the week or so before the bay is frozen enough to support the bears’ weight, allowing them to leave.
-However, sightings may be at great distance as the bears begin to move to the edge of the ice to test its stability, and to position themselves to prey upon any unwary seal that hauls itself onto the ice to rest.
-The potential to see a greater number of bears comes with a caveat: there are definitely years when the bay freezes early and a majority of the bears depart for the ice.
+As we approach the fifth and sixth weeks of polar bear season, the edges of Hudson Bay usually begin to freeze, and the bears start to become more active in anticipation of access to their winter home on the pack ice.
+We can state confidently, based on observation during previous seasons, that the highest bear concentrations generally occur during the week or so before the bay is frozen solid enough to support the bears’ weight, allowing them to depart.
+However, sightings may be at a great distance as the bears begin to move to the edge of the ice to test its stability, and to position themselves to prey upon an unwary seal that hauls itself onto the ice to rest.
+The potential to see a greater number of bears comes with a caveat: There are definitely years when the bay freezes early, and a majority of the bears depart for the ice.
 There is no way to accurately predict when this will happen from year to year.
 In fact, the freeze may even occur during what we consider mid-season, resulting, in hindsight, in better bear viewing during the earlier weeks.

-A Word about Snow: Churchill is a semi-desert environment with relatively little snowfall for a place associated so closely with the Northland.
+A Word about Snow: Churchill is a semi-arid environment with relatively little snowfall for a place associated so closely with the North.
 We have witnessed years when snow arrives by late September and remains throughout the season, and years when the ground is bare until late December.
-It is impossible to predict snow cover, but clients should be aware that the Churchill environment is not always white.
+It is impossible to predict snow cover, but travelers should be aware that the Churchill tundra environment is not always white.

-In Conclusion: The best time to see polar bears and the natural habitat that supports them is dependent upon an individual’s own goals for the experience.
-It is important to approach this exciting adventure having made the most informed decision possible, knowing that nature is unpredictable.
-As a staff of dedicated nature enthusiasts, naturalists and scientists, we believe that this information best describes what to expect during the Churchill polar bear season.
-We hope you have found this helpful as you consider when you wish to travel.
-If you have further questions, please call one of our Adventure Specialists at 1-800-543-8917.
+In Conclusion: The best time to see polar bears in their natural habitat depends on a traveler’s own goals for the experience...affected, of course, by weather conditions that particular season.
+It is important to approach this adventure having made the most informed decision possible, while knowing that nature is unpredictable.
+We trust this information describes what you can most likely expect during the Churchill polar bear season, and that it will help you as you plan.